stopanko/opt_client/README.md

     host: 'http://localhost:4567'

-for use api in locale machine run https://github.com/stopanko/test_api server with `rackup -E test` option and use `http://localhost:9292` host
+for use api in locale machine run https://github.com/stopanko/test_api server with `rackup ` for development and `rackup -E test` for run opt_client tests option and use `http://localhost:9292` host

 ###Client Model
 ```ruby